-If you're like many parents, you probably think a part-time job, whether after school, on weekends, or during the summer, is a good idea.
+If you're like many parents, you probably think that a part-time job, whether after school, on weekends, or during the summer, is a good idea.
 After all, working teaches teens a sense of responsibility, helps them pay for their own expenses, and teaches them that money is something that's earned.
-So you may be inclined to say, "Sure, take the job."
+So you might be inclined to say, "Sure, take the job."

 Common Jobs for Teens

 Lots of teens work, especially 15- to 17-year-olds.
 Many are employed in retail operations, including fast-food restaurants, grocery stores, and other shops.
 Service industries, including nursing homes, swimming pools, amusement parks, and moving companies, account for another large portion of teen labor.
 And a smaller number work in the agricultural industry.
 Other teens opt for entrepreneurial activities, such as babysitting, delivering newspapers, and dog walking.

 Of course, almost all jobs have hidden safety hazards: falling off a ladder while reaching for a box on a high shelf, slipping on a newly mopped floor, or being bitten by an unruly pet are just a few risks your teen could encounter on the job or at the workplace.

 Other job injuries have more recently become common, such as carpal tunnel syndrome (an overuse injury in the wrists) and other repetitive stress injuries (RSIs).
 They're mostly associated with computer work, but RSIs also can develop from scanning items as a supermarket checker.

 According to the National Institute for Occupational Safety and Health (NIOSH, which is part of the Centers for Disease Control and Prevention) in 2006:

 And since only about one-third of work-related injuries are seen in emergency departments, that means that an estimated 157,000 teens sustain work-related injuries and illnesses each year.